Thick Soergel calculus in type A: Introduction

-The entire story of Soergel bimodules should be viewed in the larger context of singular Soergel bimodules, as introduced by Geordie Williamson in his thesis \cite{Will}.
-Singular Soergel bimodules form a 2-category: the objects are rings $R^J$ for each parabolic subset $J \subset \Gamma$, and the Hom categories are some full subcategories of $R^J \ot_{R^W} R^K$-mod.
-The 2-category of \emph{generalized singular Bott-Samelson bimodules} is generated under tensor product by induction and restriction bimodules, for the inclusion $R^J \subset R^K$ of rings whenever $K \subset J$.
-Note that $B_J$ can be viewed as the tensor product of an induction and a restriction, from $K=\emptyset$ to $J$ and back to $K$.
-Taking the idempotent completion we obtain the 2-category of singular Soergel bimodules.
-This 2-category has Grothendieck category isomorphic to the \emph{Hecke Algebroid}, an ``idempotented" version of the Hecke algebra.
-It has objects given by parabolic subsets $J$, and the Hom space from $J$ to $K$ is given by the intersection of the left ideal $\mH b_K$ with the right ideal $b_J \mH$.
-Multiplication is as in the Hecke algebra, except renormalized.
-This is proven and amply described in Williamson's thesis.
+The entire story of Soergel bimodules should be viewed in the larger context of singular Soergel bimodules, as introduced by Geordie Williamson in his thesis \cite{WillSingular}.
+Singular Soergel bimodules form a 2-category $\mmB$: the objects are rings $R^J$ for each parabolic subset $J \subset \Gamma$, and the Hom categories are some full subcategories of $(R^J,R^K)$-bimodules.
 Soergel bimodules form the endomorphism category of the object $R=R^{\emptyset}$ inside the 2-category of singular Soergel bimodules.
+The Grothendieck category of $\mmB$ is isomorphic to the \emph{Hecke algebroid}, an ``idempotented" version of the Hecke algebra.
+Note that the objects of the Hecke algebroid are also parametrized by parabolic subsets.
+These results are due to Williamson \cite{WillSingular}, and more details can be found there.